kiat/BigDataAnalytics/HowTos/How-to-install-pyspark-on-Windows.md

-# PySpark Installation - Windows 10
+# CS777 - Setup Programming Environment - Windows 10
+***

-We will need the following to setup the programming environment for this course on a Windows machine:
+We will need the following software components to setup the programming environment for this course on a Windows machine:

 1. Java
 2. Anaconda Python Distribution
 3. winutils
-4. PySpark
+4. Spark
 5. PyCharm (IDE for Python Development)

 Following are step-by-step instructions for putting together all the components: